oneschema/sdk/packages/filefeeds-react/README.md

   </a>
 </p>

-A tool for embedding OneSchema into your application with React.
-This library contains a React component which will allow you to add an iframe to your application which can open OneSchema and import data into your application.
+A tool for embedding [OneSchema FileFeeds](https://www.oneschema.co/filefeeds) into your application with React.

+This library contains a React component which will allow you to add an iframe to your application which can create new OneSchema FileFeeds and edit their transforms.

 ## Getting Started